Carolusian/learn-prog-lang/python/notes.md

 ## Ch20: Attribute descriptors

 - A way to reuse the same access logic for multiple attributes
+- A class that provides instances which are deployed as attributes for the managed class
 - A property factory is a higher-order function that creates a parametrized set of accessor functions, with closures to hold settings like the storage_name
 - `descriptor class`: implements the descriptor protocol for `__set__` and `__get__`
 - `managed class`: where the descriptor instances are declared as attributes